AdobeDocs/campaign-standard-learn.en/help/acs/designing-content/email-designer/dreamweaver-integration.md

 ---
-title: Creating content for Adobe Campaign Standard (ACS) using Adobe Dreamweaver
+title: Creating content using Adobe Dreamweaver
 description: The video explains what is required to enable the Dreamweaver integration and how to create and edit content for Adobe Campaign Standard using Dreamweaver.
 feature: Email Designer
 kt: 1420